mattermost/docs/source/upgrade/important-upgrade-notes.rst

   :start-after: :nosearch:

 .. important::
-   - In the next release, v7.11, the following repositories will be merged into one: ``mattermost-server``, ``mattermost-webapp``, ``focalboard`` and ``mattermost-plugin-playbooks``.
-Developers should read the updated `Developer Guide <https://developers.mattermost.com/contribute/developer-setup/>`_ for details.
-Playbooks and Boards will be core parts of the product that cannot be disabled.
-   - Support for Mattermost Server v7.1 :doc:`Extended Support Release </upgrade/extended-support-release>` is coming to the end of its life cycle in May 15, 2023.
-Upgrading to Mattermost Server v7.8 :doc:`Extended Support Release </upgrade/extended-support-release>` or later is recommended.
+   - Support for Mattermost Server v7.1 :doc:`Extended Support Release </upgrade/extended-support-release>` has come to the end of its life cycle in May 15, 2023.
+Upgrading to Mattermost Server v7.8 :doc:`Extended Support Release </upgrade/extended-support-release>` or later is required.
    - MySQL 8.0.22 contains an `issue with JSON column types <https://bugs.mysql.com/bug.php?id=101284>`__ changing string values to integers which is preventing Mattermost from working properly.
 Users are advised to avoid this database version.
    - Upgrading the Microsoft Teams Calling plugin to v2.0.0 requires users to reconnect their accounts.
    - When upgrading to 7.x from a 5.x release please make sure to upgrade to 5.37.10 first for the upgrade to complete successfully.